SamAinsworth/reproduce-ghostminion-paper/README.md

-Experimental Artefact for "MuonTrap: Preventing Cross-Domain Spectre-Like Attacks by Capturing Speculative State", ISCA 2020
+Experimental Artefact for GhostMinion
 ==================================================

-This repository contains artefacts and workflows to reproduce experiments from the ISCA 2020 paper by S. Ainsworth and T. M. Jones
+This repository contains artefacts and workflows to reproduce experiments from a paper.

-"MuonTrap: Preventing Cross-Domain Spectre-Like Attacks by Capturing Speculative State"

 Hardware pre-requisities
 ========================